How To Improve Your Company Culture: Q&A with CULTURE LABx’s Josh Levine

 What is CULTURELABx, and who should get involved?

 CULTURELABx is a professional interest group for individuals who are passionate about workplace culture.
-We have seven different labs across the U.S. Anyone who’s interested can check out our website for details on upcoming events.
+We have labs across the U.S. and Canada.
+Anyone who’s interested can check out our website for details on upcoming events.
 If there isn’t a lab in your area but you’re excited about the idea and know a few colleagues as passionate about culture as you are, you can start your own lab.
 Ultimately, it isn’t about your role or title, it’s about people who care about culture its importance to a company’s success.